SoftUni/Programming-Basics-Book-JS-EN/chapter-02-simple-calculations.md

 ## Calculations in Programming

-We know that the computers are machines which process data.
+We know that computers are machines which process data.
 All **data** is stored in the computer memory (RAM) in **variables**.
-The variables are named memory areas that store data of a certain type , for example number or string.
+Variables are named memory areas that store data of a certain type , for example number or string.
 Each **variable** in JavaScript has **name** and **value**.
 Here is how we would define a variable by assigning it a value at the same time as declaring it:

 ![](/assets/chapter-2-1-images/00.Declaring-variables-01.png)